|

 Market Notes: Wheat

-• Weekly wheat inspections were 16 mb, bringing total 25/26 inspections to 47 mb, which is down 8% from last year.
-Inspections are running behind the USDA’s estimated pace.
-Total 25/26 exports are projected at 825 mb, up 1% from the year prior.
+• Weekly wheat inspections amounted to 14.5 mb, which brings total 25/26 inspections to 177 mb, up 4% from last year.
+Inspections are running below the USDA’s estimated pace; total 25/26 exports are projected at 875 mb, up 10% from last year.

 • Details: